tokio-rs/tokio-rfcs/tokio-reform.md

 far, though it's possible that the crate could be improved to do so.
 On the other hand, it's not clear that it's useful to provide that level of expressiveness in a general-purpose framework.

+It seems like there are three basic paths forward:

+- Improve `tokio-proto` such that is can support the full `h2` implementation.
+It's not clear to what extent doing so would benefit *other* protocols, however.
+- Refocus `tokio-proto` on simpler use-cases and ergonomics, e.g. by removing streaming bodies entirely.
+- Deprecate it, in favor of direct, custom server implementations.

+It's also not clear what the long-term story for Hyper is; it currently uses `tokio-proto`, but may end up using `h2` instead.

 So, in general: the future direction for `tokio-proto` is unclear.
 We need to be driven by strong, concrete use-cases.
 If you have one of these, we'd love to